danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Welcome to the first installment of this multi-part series on building a Slack application with Rails.
 This series will guide you through the process of creating a Slack application with Rails.
 The series is structured as follows:

-* Part 1: OAuth (YOU ARE HERE)
+* Part 1: Rails new, Slack, and OAuth (YOU ARE HERE)
 * [Part 2: Slash Command with Text Response](TBD)
 * [Part 3: Slash Command with Modal Response](TBD)
 * [Part 4: Action Modal Submission](TBD)
 * [Part 5: Display and Close Retro](TBD)

 Feel free to jump to a specific part of interest using the links above or follow along sequentially for a comprehensive understanding of building a Slack app with Rails.

+This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
+It's also assumed the reader has used Slack as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

 Now, let's get started with Part 1, where we'll set up a new Rails app and implement OAuth for authenticating with Slack.

 ## Introducing Retro Pulse

 Before getting into the technical details, let's take a look at the app we'll be building: Retro Pulse.
 The idea is to improve the agile retrospective process.
 Normally a retrospective meeting is booked at the end of a sprint and everyone who contributed to the project is asked to provide their feedback such as what the team should keep on doing, what they should stop doing, and something new to try for the next sprint.
 But sometimes the sprints can get so hectic, its hard to remember at the end everything that happened, and so, valuable feedback can be lost.

-Wouldn't it be nice if a retrospective board could be opened at the beginning of a sprint like this:
+Wouldn't it be nice if a retrospective board could be opened at the beginning of a sprint with a Slack slash command like this:

 ![slack app demo retro open slash hint](../images/slack-app-demo-retro-open-slash-hint.png "slack app demo retro open slash hint")

-Suppose our project name is "Quantum Canvas" and we're just starting on Sprint 3:
+Given a project named "Quantum Canvas" and the team is just starting on Sprint 3:

 ![slack app demo retro open slash command](../images/slack-app-demo-retro-open-slash-command.png "slack app demo retro open slash command")

-The app responds with a confirmation that the retrospective has been opened with a link to the board (a view hosted on the Rails app):
+After hitting <kbd class="markdown-kbd">Enter</kbd>, the app responds with a confirmation that the retrospective has been opened with a link to the board (a view hosted on the Rails app):

 ![slack app demo retro open success](../images/slack-app-demo-retro-open-success.png "slack app demo retro open success")

-Then whenever a thought occurs to anyone on the team during the sprint about how things are going, they can request to submit their feedback quickly via Slack:
+Then whenever a thought occurs to anyone on the team during the sprint about how things are going, they can request to submit their feedback quickly via Slack using another slash command:

 ![slack app demo retro feedback slash hint](../images/slack-app-demo-retro-feedback-slash-hint.png "slack app demo retro feedback slash hint")